-One of the things that can get in the way of budgeting is surprise expenses, such as a car repairs after a crash or an illness.
+One of the things that can get in the way of budgeting is surprise expenses such as car repairs or illness.
 Even recurring expenses like annual insurance payments or paying your taxes may catch you off guard.

 It’s generally easier to budget for regular monthly expenses like rent, food and transportation.
 But all of us have expenses that are hard to budget for, and we’re likely to forget about them until the payment is due or we’re hit with a big surprise.

 To remedy this situation, consider adding an extra category in your budget as a buffer for these expenses this situation, consider adding an extra category in your budget as a buffer for these expenses

-Ultimately, your budget should work for you and help you reach your financial goals.
-Putting a plan in place can help you easily track your income and expenses and also help you save money while keeping your spending in check.
+Ultimately, your budget should help you reach your financial goals.
+Putting a plan in place can help you easily track your income and expenses, while also helping you save money and keep your spending in check.

-Although budgeting may seem like work, this tips can help you streamline the process so that managing your money and saving become second nature.
+Though budgeting may seem like work, these tips can help you streamline the process so managing your money and saving become second nature.